swcarpentry/shell-novice/_episodes/05-loop.md

 > {: .solution}
 {: .challenge}

-Let's continue with our example in the `shell-lesson-data/exercise-data/creatures` directory.
 Here's a slightly more complicated loop:

 ~~~
-$ for filename in *.dat
+$ for filename in *.txt
 > do
 >     echo $filename
->     head -n 100 $filename | tail -n 20
+>     head -n 10 $filename | tail -n 1
 > done
 ~~~
 {: .language-bash}

-The shell starts by expanding `*.dat` to create the list of files it will process.
+The shell starts by expanding `*.txt` to create the list of files it will process.
 The **loop body**
 then executes two commands for each of those files.
 The first command, `echo`, prints its command-line arguments to standard output.